mobile app bar

 John Harbaugh and Wan'Dale Robinson

-The speculation surrounding Wan’Dale Robinson was intense this offseason, to say the least.
-Would he stay with the Giants, a team that is going through a significant rehaul with a new head coach in John Harbaugh, or try his luck with another struggling team in the Tennessee Titans, where he would reunite with head coach Brian Daboll?
+The speculation around Wan’Dale Robinson and his future in New York was intense this offseason.
+Would he stay with the Giants, who are going through a significant rehaul under new head coach John Harbaugh?
+Or will he try his luck with another struggling team in the Tennessee Titans, where he would reunite with head coach Brian Daboll?

-Firstly, Harbaugh influenced his tight end from the Ravens days, Isaiah Likely, to come join him, and he did end up doing so on a three-year, $40M deal.
+Harbaugh influenced his tight end from the Ravens days, Isaiah Likely, to join him in New York.
+Likely joined on a three-year, $40M deal.
 The team also signed wideout Darnell Mooney on a one-year deal with a maximum value of $10 million, and Calvin Austin on a contract with a max value of $4.5 million.

 Now, do we expect them to make a solid run right away?
-If Jaxson Dart stays healthy, and so do the players around him, there’s a chance.
-It’s more likely, however, that it takes another year of signings and player development before they really hit the ground running.
+If Jaxson Dart stays healthy, along with the players around him, there’s a chance.
+It’s more likely, however, that the Giants will take another year of signings and player development before they hit the ground running.

 About the author